 Ian is a director of Living PlanIT having been chairman 2008-2017.
 The company is developing an open standards software operating system for urban areas, connecting devices, sensors, and infrastructure.

-He also Chairs the Rainbow Seed Fund Advisory Board: the Fund invests on behalf of leading UK publicly funded research organisations to kick-start ventures emerging from the research base.
+He also Chairs the UK Innovation & Science Seedfund UKI2S (formerly Rainbow Seed Fund) Advisory Board: the Fund invests equity capital on behalf of leading UK publicly funded research organisations to kick-start ventures emerging from the research base.

 He was non-executive director of Celebrus Technologies Limited, a software developer for real-time, individual-level online customer intelligence, which was acquired by IS Solutions plc (D4t4 plc) in January 2015.
 He and FCL advised 8over8 Limited, a provider of software for owner-operators of complex large-scale infrastructure projects, prior to its acquisition by Aveva Group plc.